logo

 What is play therapy?

-Play therapy at Sea Hope Counseling offers a safe and creative space for children to explore their emotions, grow, and build resilience.
-Through the natural language of play, people of all ages can better understand themselves, build connections, develop healthy coping skills, and move forward with confidence.
+At my practice, Sea Hope Counseling, I offer a safe and creative space for children to explore their emotions, grow, and build resilience.
+Through the natural language of play, I help people of all ages better understand themselves, build connections, develop healthy coping skills, and move forward with confidence.

 What are the advantages of play therapy?

-Play therapy helps children express thoughts and emotions they might not yet have words to describe.
-Through play, children can process trauma, stress, and behavioral challenges in a developmentally appropriate and evidence-based way.
+I use play therapy to help children express thoughts and emotions they might not yet have words to describe.
+Through our sessions, children can process trauma, stress, and behavioral challenges in a developmentally appropriate and evidence-based way.

-Play therapy at Sea Hope Counseling offers a safe space with no expectations or rules.
-Kids can utilize creative problem-solving skills and bottom-up thinking to pave the way for success and resilience as they grow and develop.
+I provide a safe space with no expectations or rules.
+Here, kids can utilize creative problem-solving skills and bottom-up thinking to pave the way for success and resilience as they grow and develop.

 Who benefits from play therapy?

-Play therapy is highly beneficial for everyone, though it’s generally designed for children aged 3-12 who are experiencing social, emotional, behavioral, or developmental difficulties.
-It can be helpful for easing bothersome symptoms of grief, anxiety, trauma, emotional regulation challenges, behavioral difficulties, and family transitions.
+While play therapy is highly beneficial for everyone, I generally design my sessions for children aged 3-12 who are experiencing social, emotional, behavioral, or developmental difficulties.
+I find it especially helpful for easing bothersome symptoms of grief, anxiety, trauma, emotional regulation challenges, behavioral difficulties, and family transitions.

-Play therapy is an excellent way to try situations and circumstances on for size without the fear of reality.
-It’s a way to prepare and practice for future situations that many children and teenagers encounter.
+I view play therapy as an excellent way for children to "try on" situations and circumstances without the fear of reality.
+It is how I help children and teenagers prepare and practice for the future situations they encounter.

 How does child-centered play therapy work?

-At Sea Hope Counseling, child-centered play therapy offers a safe and structured environment where children lead the play.
-Kristin uses specific skills, including facilitation, tracking, reflection, and limit-setting to help your child build emotional regulation, self-awareness, problem solving skills, distress tolerance, and a stronger sense of self.
+At Sea Hope Counseling, I provide a safe and structured environment where your child leads the play.
+I use specific skills—including facilitation, tracking, reflection, and limit-setting—to help your child build emotional regulation, self-awareness, problem-solving skills, distress tolerance, and a stronger sense of self.

 What is parent-child interaction therapy (PCIT) plus play therapy?

-Combining PCIT with play therapy helps strengthen the parent-child relationship while addressing common behavior concerns.
+By combining PCIT with play therapy, I help you strengthen your parent-child relationship while addressing common behavior concerns.

-As the parent, you’re coached in real time to use effective, play-based interaction skills.
-These skills boost positive behavior patterns, support better communication, and foster connection and limit setting to reduce challenging behaviors in your child’s daily life.
+I will coach you in real time to use effective, play-based interaction skills.
+These skills boost positive behavior patterns, support better communication, and foster connection and limit-setting to reduce challenging behaviors in your child’s daily life.

-You can meet with Kristin as often as needed to help your child effectively progress through their journey and flourish in their home and school environments.
+You can meet with me as often as needed so that I can help your child effectively progress through their journey and flourish in their home and school environments.

-Schedule a play therapy evaluation at Sea Hope Counseling by calling the office or requesting a visit online today.
+Schedule a play therapy evaluation with me at Sea Hope Counseling by calling my office or requesting a visit online today.